scibiome/boostdiff_inference/README.md

 ## General info
-BoostDiff is a tree-based method for inferring differential networks from large-scale transcriptomics data by simultaneously comparing data from two biological contexts (e.g. disease vs. control conditions).
+BoostDiff is a tree-based method for inferring differential networks from large-scale transcriptomics data by simultaneously comparing gene expression  from two biological contexts (e.g. disease vs. control conditions).
-The network is inferred by building modified AdaBoost ensembles of differential trees.
+The network is inferred by building modified AdaBoost ensembles of differential trees as base learners.
+BoostDiff modifies regression trees to use differential variance reduction (DVI) as the novel splitting criterion.
+BoostDiff builds on GENIE3 and scikit-learn implementations.

 ## Installation